In every issue, you'll find the hottest topics of interest to our readers along with cutting-edge health information.

 The more I read up on HAART interactions and side effects, the more it seemed like six of one, half a dozen of the other.

-The Liberace Museum in Las Vegas is a rhinestone-encrusted shrine to the beloved pianist, who died o
+The Liberace Museum in Las Vegas is a rhinestone-encrusted shrine to the beloved pianist, who died of AIDS at 67 in 1987.

-TRIALS: The U.S. Supreme Court ruled in May that a federal drug law blocks medical pot use.
-The rul
+The U.S. Supreme Court ruled in May that a federal drug law blocks medical pot use.

 Dominic Hamilton-Little on being done for